 The Trusted Platform Module (TPM) is a chip on the motherboard that adds basic security features to the computer.
 Security.Desk detects whether a TPM chip is present and then scans the manufacturer, specification and version of the chip.

 - TPM data is displayed on each device and in the motherboard report.

 - The report also shows if no TPM chip is implemented.

 Encrypted LDAP connections

-Microsoft plans to migrate to LDAPS in the Active Directory with an update in autumn 2020, after which unencrypted LDAP connections will no longer be possible.
-Security.Desk is prepared for this and already offers a setting to switch to encrypted LDAP connections.
-If LDAPS is activated in Security.Desk, the central manager and the Security Services on the clients access the Active Directory exclusively via SSL.
+Microsoft is planning to switch to LDAPS in Active Directory with an update in autumn 2020.
+After this Microsoft update, unencrypted LDAP connections should no longer be possible.
+Security.Desk is prepared for this and already offers a setting with which you can switch to encrypted LDAP connections.
+If LDAPS is activated in Security.Desk, the central manager and the security services on the clients access the Active Directory exclusively via SSL.

 We wish you maximum security with Security.Desk 7.2.1!

-You do not have a support contract and would like to purchase the new version or have questions?
+You don't have a support contract and would like to purchase the new version or have questions?